zenobio93/seat-docs/docs/installation/docker_installation_5.md

 ## SeAT Docker Installation

-Depending on whether you already have `docker` and `docker-compose` already installed, you may choose how to start the installation.
+Depending on whether you already have `docker` and `docker compose` already installed, you may choose how to start the installation.
 If you already have the required tooling installed and running their latest versions, all you need to do is download the latest **SeAT Docker template archive** to get started.

 ### Automated Setup Script

 !!!warning
     The script hasn't been updated to seat 5 yet.
 Please follow the [manual deployment instructions](#manual-deployment) instead.

-If you do not have the required software installed yet, consider running the [bootstrap script](https://github.com/eveseat/seat-docker/blob/5.0.x/bootstrap.sh) that will check for `docker` and `docker-compose`, install it and start the SeAT stack up for you.
+If you do not have the required software installed yet, consider running the [bootstrap script](https://github.com/eveseat/seat-docker/blob/5.0.x/bootstrap.sh) that will check for `docker` and `docker compose`, install it and start the SeAT stack up for you.
 The script can be run with:

 ```bash
 bash <(curl -fsSL https://raw.githubusercontent.com/eveseat/seat-docker/5.0.x/bootstrap.sh)